-If you or someone you know has been hospitalized or has otherwise suffered as a result of a medication error, contact the Chris J. Roy, Jr. Law Firm today.
+If you or someone you know has been hospitalized or has otherwise suffered as a result of a medication error, contact the Alexandria medical malpractice attorney Chris J. Roy, Jr. Law Firm today.
 We can explain your options and provide the experienced representation you need to achieve the best results.
 Contact us online or call us at 318.487.9537 to set up your free consultation.

 There are several specified types of ADEs:

-Nonpreventable ADEs (also known as adverse drug reaction) are events, such as an allergic reaction to medication, that could not have been foreseen.
+- Nonpreventable ADEs (also known as adverse drug reaction) are events, such as an allergic reaction to the medication, that could not have been foreseen.

 Medication errors can take place anywhere in the process, and for many reasons.
 Many errors come as a result of mislabeling, incorrect prescription, or mistakes in distribution.

 Incorrect usage, whether on the part of a patient or on the part of a responsible party (such as a nurse), is another major contributing factor in ADEs.
 More than 50 percent of emergency room visits for ADEs in Medicare patients can be traced to incorrect usage of four medications: insulin, warfarin, antiplatelet agents, and opioid pain medications.

 Some high-risk medications used in an inpatient setting can be dangerous if dosed incorrectly.
 Heparin, for example, is an anticoagulant that could cause adverse effects if the dose is not right.
 A dose that is too high could lead to complications of bleeding, while an insufficient dose will not have the desired effect.
 Medication errors with drugs like heparin can come as a result of incorrect dosing or incorrect administration of the drug, with dangerous results.